Kalyani7744/purviewlab/modules/module01.md

 Microsoft Purview is a unified data governance solution that helps you manage and govern your data at large.
 It combines many different services for scanning, collecting, organizing and sharing metadata.
 It uses a catalogue for discoverability, but also offers other features, such as automatic classification, sharing, access management and so on.

 When planning your Microsoft Purview deployment, you first need to provision a Microsoft Purview account.
 Next, you need to define your collections for managing and grouping data assets together.
 A collection is a logical container in which your metadata, such as data sources, will be managed.
 When creating collections and placing them in a hierarchy, you need to make different considerations, such as your security requirements, governance structure and democratization needs.
-For example, a more centralized-alined style of data management leads to different collection structure then a more domain-oriented style of data management.
+For example, a more centralized-alined style of data management leads to a different collection structure then a more domain-oriented style of data management.
 Depending on your needs, different topologies can be used for managing your data.
 Best practices for this can be found on [this website](https://docs.microsoft.com/azure/purview/concept-best-practices-collections).

 ## Objectives